alexis-brosseau/Ebay-Scraper/README.md

 ### Exemple:

 Here we search for a new Nintendo switch on Ebay Canada.
 The first parameter is for the **search query**, the second one is for the **country** and the third one is for the **condition** of the item.
-> If the condition is not specify, it will look for all items.
+> If the condition is not specify, it will look for items in any condition.
 ```PYTHON
 import EbayScraping